FabricMC/fabric-docs/versions/1.21.8/develop/rendering/hud.md

   - kevinthegreat1
 ---

-We already briefly touched on rendering things to the HUD in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the Hud API and the `RenderTickCounter` parameter.
+We already briefly touched on rendering things to the HUD in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the Hud API and the `DeltaTracker` parameter.

 ## `HudRenderCallback` {#hudrendercallback}